connext/documentation/docs/developers/contracts/contracts-quickstart.md

 A few parameters to note:
 - `callData` is empty here because we're only sending funds
+- `recovery` is a fallback address to send funds to if execution fails on destination side
+- `callback` is the zero address because we don't expect a callback
+- `callbackFee` is a fee paid to relayers; relayers don't take any fees on testnet so it's set to 0
 - `forceSlow` is an option that allows users to take the Nomad slow path (~30 mins) instead of paying routers a 0.05% fee on their transaction
 - `receiveLocal` is an option for users to receive the local Nomad-flavored asset instead of the adopted asset on the destination side
 - `relayerFee` is a fee paid to relayers; relayers don't take any fees on testnet so it's set to 0